Clear-Bible/macula-greek/SBLGNT/tsv/README.md

 # TSV

-The query contained in `greek-lowfat-to-tsv.xq` is used to generate `macula-greek-SBLGNT.tsv`.
+The query contained in `mappings/greek-lowfat-to-tsv.xq` is used to generate `macula-greek-SBLGNT.tsv`.

 It can be ran against BaseX via the following command: